 What To Know About Food Safety?

 To ensure food safety and prevent illness, knowing how to choose, prepare, and store food properly is of utmost importance.
 Here are some food safety guidelines to keep the germs at bay:

 - Make sure that everything is clean.
-Wipe the counter, wash the utensils (especially sharp utensils such as best deer skinning knife, scissors, forks…) and hands before and after preparing food.
+Wipe the counter, wash best cooking utensil sets (especially sharp utensils such as best deer skinning knife, scissors, forks…) and hands before and after preparing food.

 - Wash all vegetables and fresh fruits with clean or saltwater.

 - Cook all the meals (meat, fish, poultry) well done.
 It’s highly recommended to use a meat thermometer.

 - Keep leftovers in the refrigerator below 40° Fahrenheit.
 It’s always better to have vacuum sealers for food storage at home.